finos/common-domain-model/docs/eligible-collateral-representation.md

 `EligibleCollateralCriteria` consists of the following attributes:

-- The `asset` attribute is used to specify criteria related to the nature of the asset, such as its type (cash, debt, equity, or other), its country of origin or its denominated currency.

-- The `issuer` attribute is used to specify criteria related to the issuer of the asset, such the type of issuer (government, corporate, etc), specific issuer name, or agency rating
+- The `collateralCriteria` attribute is used to specify all of the criteria terms; this is discussed in more detail in the next section.

 - The `treatment` attribute is used to specify the valuation percentage, any concentration limits and or specific inclusion or exclusion conditions, which